-- IHS will establish an internship agreement which states the terms and conditions of the internship.
-This document needs to be signed by IHS, a representative of the university of the intern, and the intern themselves.
+- IHS will establish an internship agreement that states the terms and conditions of the internship.
+This document needs to be signed by IHS, a representative of the intern’s university, and the intern.
 Candidates that cannot provide university approval for the respective agreement cannot be accepted.

-- The candidate must be in possession of a Dutch residence permit valid for the total period of the internship or be an EU citizen.
+- The candidate must have a Dutch residence permit valid for the total period of the internship or be an EU citizen.
 Candidates without a permit cannot be accepted.
 Any other residence permits not issued by Dutch authorities or a permit from another European country is not valid for the Netherlands.

 - IHS and MUG students are ineligible to apply for the intern position.

-- The intern position is available in Rotterdam, the Netherlands for a period of at least four and maximum of six months.
+- The intern position is available in Rotterdam, the Netherlands, for at least four and a maximum of six months.

 - Full-time internships have a workload of 40 hours per week.
 Part-time internships (minimum 0.6 FTE) may be possible.